fisodd/www-fisodd-com/content/post/right-place.rst

 Once the "dot com" bubble burst, the industry's attention shifted from 'biggest' and 'best' over to costs and efficiency.
-And here again I had a front-row seat to the next big transformation, this time helping commodity servers (high volume, low cost, x86-based servers) showcase their value proposition versus the existing solutions.
+And here again I ended up with a front-row seat to the next big transformation, this time helping commodity servers (high volume, low cost, x86-based servers) showcase their value proposition versus the existing solutions.
 Where we had been proving HP/UX could overtake the proprietary systems,